Frequently Asked Questions

-Any accident in which the total damage to all vehicles and/or property is over $700 must be reported.
+Any accident in which the total damage to all vehicles and/or property is over $1000 must be reported.
 If the police respond and complete an accident report, you are not required to fill one out.
 If the police do not respond, you will have to complete the paperwork yourself.
 You can pick up the Washington State Accident Report form at any police department in the state, or you can now make a report online at http://www.wsp.wa.gov/publications/collision.htm .

 NSF checks must total over $25, either individually or in a series.
 Account Closed checks have no monetary limit.
 Checks must show the issuer’s full name, street address, phone number, driver’s license and/or ID number or date of birth.
 The individual who accepted the check must initial the check, and confirm that identification has been checked.
 Checks must be presented twice to the bank.
 The business must show that an effort was made to contact the issuer of the checks either by letter or phone.
 The check must be presented to the Ferndale Police Department within 90 (ninety) days of the date of issue.
 The Ferndale Police Department must be given the full name, address and phone number of the individual who accepted the check on behalf of the business.
 If the issuer of the check returns and pays the debt after the check has been turned over to the police, the issuer must be given a receipt to show that payment has been made, and the business must notify the Ferndale Police immediately.
 The issuer must also be instructed to present the receipt to the Ferndale Police immediately,so that the check can be returned.